ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 ---

 [Tiller](https://tillerhq.com) is a service that syncs all of your financial data to a Google sheet, and it comes with several great templates to organize your finances.
-I've been using it for several months and it works great - I use the Debt Tracker, Category Detail, and Monthly Budget templates frequently.
+You'll get an overview of your accounts, transactions, and some default templates.
+I categorize all my transaction about once a day to stay on top of my finances - and Tiller has templates so you can see all your category spending in one easy view.

-But Google Sheets isn't a great user experience on a small mobile device in portrait mode.
-I wanted a way to view and categorize transactions on mobile.
+I wanted a way to view and categorize transactions on mobile, but Google Sheets isn't a great user experience on a small mobile device in portrait mode.
 This is where [Glide](https://glideapps.com) comes in.
 Glide attaches to a Google Spreadsheet and then creates a mobile web app designed around it.
 As an example, here's what a transaction looks like in the Transactions tab of a Tiller sheet:

 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">6/3/2019</th>